olitreadwell/website/docs/matches/regex-triggers.md

 * Older versions of Espanso restrict the maximum length of a "regex match" set to 30 characters, including the captured named groups.
 For example, if your regex trigger is `:greet\\((?P<person>.*)\\)` and you type `:greet(Bob)`, you've consumed 11 out of 30 characters.
-This limitation was placed to improve performance, but from Espanso [v2.3.0](https://github.com/espanso/espanso/releases/tag/v2.3.0) onwards you can override it by adding a `max_regex_buffer_size:` item to a [configuration](../../configuration/basics/) file.
+This limitation was placed to improve performance, but from Espanso **[v2.3.0](https://github.com/espanso/espanso/releases/tag/v2.3.0) onwards** you can override it by adding a `max_regex_buffer_size:` item to a [configuration](../../configuration/basics/) file.

-* As explained in the previous sections, Espanso uses the Rust Regex implementation that doesn't support all Regex features.
+* As explained in the previous sections, Espanso uses the Rust Regex implementation, which doesn't support all Regex features.
 For more information, please see the [library documentation](https://docs.rs/regex/1.5.4/regex/).